 - very low density lipoprotein (VLDL)

 All of these are dangerous.
 Free fatty acids, when seen in elevation in the bloodstream, are linked with peripheral and hepatic insulin resistance.
-VLDL is the very bad form of cholesterol, which you want to avoid, especially when not in the large, fluffy form.
+VLDL is the very bad form of cholesterol that you want to avoid, especially when not in the large, fluffy form.
 Triglycerides need to be kept in a normal range, or a myriad of problems will result.

 A short summary of the problems associated with the metabolism of fructose: